Assambra/Free-MMORPG/README.md

 mail.content.transfer.encoding=8bit
 ````

-``Hint!
-Do not use SSL and TSL at the same time where both are true, there is no check and only one should be true.``
+**Hint:** Do not use SSL and TLS simultaneously with both set to `true`.
+There is no check in place, and only one should be set to `true`.

-Most should be self-explanatory, if not go to the class: SMTP_EMail and look at the variables comments.
+Most settings should be self-explanatory.
+If not, refer to the `SMTP_EMail` class and review the comments for each variable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DEPLOY SERVER -->